 - Operations, Facilities, Grounds, and Maintenance - Technology - School System Administration and Financial Management - School System Administration-Human Resource - School System Governance and Administration

-The details of the budget changes in each are provided below.
+The details of the budget changes in each of these areas follows.

 Operations, Facilities, Grounds, and Maintenance Needs.
 The budget includes \$5.3 million and 12.25 new positions.
 The budget changes are: